 1 Almond-Pecan Vegan Baklava

-Made with coconut cream and agave syrup, this crispy baklava from Dreena’s Kind Kitchen cookbook features a delicious cinnamon-spiced almond-pecan mixture.
+Made with coconut cream and agave syrup, this crispy baklava from the Dreena’s Kind Kitchen cookbook features a delicious cinnamon-spiced almond-pecan mixture.
 This helps to give the sweet treat an arguably perfect balance of crunchy, sweet, and sticky.

 Get the recipe